 DescriptionCalifornia's fifth largest city, Long Beach became popular in the late 19th century as a seaside resort.
 Long Beach Harbor and neighboring Port of Los Angeles together are one of the busiest shipping centers on the Pacific Coast.
 The area is rich in petroleum resources, both on land and offshore.

 California State University, Long Beach, is home to 37,000 students.
 Long Beach Convention and Entertainment Center at Ocean and Long Beach boulevards includes the Long Beach Arena, Terrace Theater and Beverly O'Neill Theater; concerts, plays, trade shows and sporting events are held here; phone (562) 436-3636.
-The roar of Grand Prix race cars echoes through the city streets in mid-April during the Toyota Grand Prix of Long Beach.
+The roar of Grand Prix race cars echoes through the city streets in early April during the Toyota Grand Prix of Long Beach.

 Visitor InfoLong Beach Area Convention & Visitors Bureau 301 E. Ocean Blvd.
 Suite 1900 LONG BEACH, CA 90802.
 Phone:(562)436-3645 or (800)452-7829

 ShoppingSpecialty shops abound along the waterfront.
 Shoreline Village, on Shoreline Village Drive at the foot of Pine Street, is a harborside shopping center with specialty stores, restaurants, a restored Looff carousel and occasional live boardwalk entertainment.
 Free concerts are offered Saturdays and Sundays Memorial Day through Labor Day.
 The Pike at Rainbow Harbor , on the downtown waterfront between the Long Beach Convention and Entertainment Center and the Aquarium of the Pacific, is a dining and retail complex that also has a movie theater multiplex.

 Things to SeeAquarium of the Pacific